CumulusNetworks/docs/content/cumulus-vx/Getting-Started/_index.md

 weight: 15
 toc: 2
 ---
-This section provides an installation process overview with next step links for each supported hypervisor or development environment.
+This section provides an installation process overview with next step links for each supported platform.

 To install Cumulus VX:

-1. Download and install the preferred hypervisor platform.
+1. Download and install the preferred platform.
 2. Download the appropriate Cumulus VX image from the Cumulus website.
 3. Configure the VMs.